q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

         layer.delta = layer.activation_dfn(layer.delta)
 ```

 Backpropagating error from Convolution layer is really hard and challenging task.
-I have tried my best to do right way of backpropagation but i still have doubt about it.
+I have tried my best to do right way of backpropagation but I still have doubt about it.
 Some really awesome articles like below can help to understand these things:-
 * [Convolutional Neural Network from Ground Up](https://towardsdatascience.com/convolutional-neural-network-from-ground-up-c67bb41454e1)
 * [A Gentle Introduction to CNN](https://sefiks.com/2017/11/03/a-gentle-introduction-to-convolutional-neural-networks/)
 * [Training a Convolutional Neural Network](https://victorzhou.com/blog/intro-to-cnns-part-2/)